jewertow/envoy-playground/tunneling-outbound-traffic-internal-listeners-and-http/README.md

-# Tunneling outbound traffic
+# Tunneling outbound traffic to HTTP services

-This directory contains samples of tunneling TCP over HTTP as it's currently implemented in Istio for TCP and TLS services.
+This directory contains prototype implementation of tunneling TCP over HTTP with HttpConnectionManager and internal UDS listener for tunneling.

 ## Usage